Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/lighting/lights.md

   Your browser does not support the video tag.
 </video>

+## Texture Projections

+**Spot lights** have the ability to project a texture instead of a single solid color of light.
+This allows you to use images, layers and even video files as a projected texture to create more complex lighting scenarios.

 ## Light Animations

 One thing you might want to do is to animate your light, one example being a flickering animation for your light.
 This can be achieved either using SceneScript or Timeline animations.